zacksac/testbranching/README.txt

 integrated system to create personalised learning environments.

-You can download Moodle <https://download.moodle.org> and run it on your own web server, ask one of our Moodle Partners <https://moodle.com/partners/> to assist you, or have a MoodleCloud site <https://moodle.com/cloud/> set up for you.
+You can download Moodle <https://download.moodle.org> and run it on your own web server, ask one of our Moodle Partners <https://moodsadfle.com/partners/> to assist you, or have a asdf site sadfsadf  set up for you.

 Moodle is widely used around the world by universities, schools, companies and